 Access to equal opportunity for all is the cornerstone notion for human rights especially economic and social rights.
-Article 232 of the Constitution spells out the key principles and values of public services which includes 'affording adequate and equal opportunity for appointment, training and advancement, at all levels of public service, of women and men, youth the members of all ethnic groups; and persons with disabilities.
-It is important that all people should feel they canreceive equal consideration for jobs that they are qualified for.
+Article 232 of the Constitution of Kenya, 2010 spells out the key principles and values of public services, which include 'affording adequate and equal opportunity for appointment, training and advancement, at all levels of public service, of women and men, youth the members of all ethnic groups; and persons with disabilities.
+It is important that all people should feel they can receive equal consideration for jobs that they are qualified for.